 6.3 M2M Entitlement Adjustment for New Transmission Facilities, Upgraded Transmission Facilities or Retired Transmission Facilities

-This section sets forth the rules for incorporating new or upgraded Transmission Facilities, and Transmission Facility retirements, into the M2M Entitlement calculation.
+This Section sets forth the rules for incorporating new or upgraded Transmission Facilities, and Transmission Facility retirements, into the M2M Entitlement calculation.
 For all M2M Entitlement adjustments, the non-building RTO is the non-funding market, and the building RTO is the funding market.

 If the cost of a new or upgraded Transmission Facility is borne solely by the Market Participants of the building RTO for the new or upgraded Transmission Facility, the Market Participants of the building RTO will exclusively benefit from the increase in transfer capability on the building RTO’s Transmission Facilities.
 Therefore, the non-building RTO’s M2M Entitlements shall not increase as result of such new or upgraded Transmission Facilities.
 Reciprocally, a building RTO’s M2M Entitlements on the non-building RTO’s M2M Flowgates shall not increase as a result of such new or upgraded Transmission Facilities.